 Average award size for RFE is $350,000 for 36 months.
 PIs who wish to submit a proposal with a budget greater than $350,000 must contact a cognizant program officer prior to submission.

 PIs are advised to review the Common Guidelines for Education Research and Development at https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf13126 for a description of the various types of education research, their purposes, justifications, and types of evidence produced.

 Important Information for Proposers

-The NSF Engineering (ENG) Directorate has launched a multi-year initiative, the Professional Formation of Engineers, to create and support an innovative and inclusive engineering profession for the 21st Century.
+The NSF Engineering (ENG) Directorate has launched a multi-year initiative, the Professional Formation of Engineers, to create and support an innovative and inclusive engineering profession for the 21st century.
 Professional Formation of Engineers (PFE) refers to the formal and informal processes and value systems by which people become engineers.
 It also includes the ethical responsibility of practicing engineers to sustain and grow the profession in order to improve quality of life for all peoples.
 The engineering profession must be responsive to national priorities, grand challenges, and dynamic workforce needs; it must be equally open and accessible to all.

-Professional Formation includes, but is not limited, to:
+Professional Formation of Engineers includes, but is not limited, to: